SJamieson/academic-kickstart/content/event/2023-icra-presentation/index.md

 +++
-title = "DeepSeeColor: Realtime Adaptive Color Correction for Autonomous Underwater Vehicles via Deep Learning Methods"
+title = "DeepSeeColor: Realtime Adaptive Color Correction for Autonomous Underwater Vehicles"

 # Talk start and end times.
 #   End time can optionally be hidden by prefixing the line with `#`.